Deal or No Deal Island: Production

+On December 2, 2025, it was reported that Deal or No Deal Island had been cancelled by NBC after two seasons and that Endemol Shine North America was focusing on shopping a revival of the original Deal or No Deal.

 Reception

 Critical response

-Writing for The Daily Beast, Fletcher Peters felt that Deal or No Deal Island was a "welcome twist on the original romp" and was "easy" to watch, but that the format was a "dreamlike, messy, absurdist concept" that felt like a 30 Rock joke, and that she would have preferred another straight reboot of the original Deal or No Deal.
+Writing for The Daily Beast, Fletcher Peters felt that Deal or No Deal Island was a "welcome twist on the original romp" and was "easy" to watch, but that the overall format was a "dreamlike, messy, absurdist concept" that felt like a 30 Rock gag, and that she would have preferred a reboot of the original Deal or No Deal instead.

 Andy Dehnart was more critical, considering it "an awkward marriage of two different formats" that "tip[ped] way too much toward Deal or No Deal for my taste", panning the length of the Banker's Challenge segments (albeit admitting that he was not as much of a fan of Deal or No Deal to begin with due to its pacing), and the quality of its editing.